dmachard/go-dnscollector/doc/configuration.md

 ### DNS Caching

 The caching feature is used to compute latency between replies and queries.
-This cache can be disabled if your dns server already add the latency in the dns packet Disable this feature to improve performance
+This cache can be disabled if your dns server already add the latency in the dns packet, otherwise disable this feature to improve performance

 Options:
 - `Enable`: disable or enable the feature